Freedom Expanded: Book 1––The Old Biology

 Koestler courageously made the obvious, but almost universally denied, point that our ‘human condition’ is not the same as the non-human ‘animal condition’, writing that the murderous, paranoiac, duplicitous ‘symptoms of the mental disorder which appears to be endemic in our species…are specifically and uniquely human, and not found in any other species.
 Thus it seems only logical that our search for explanations [of our human condition] should also concentrate primarily on those attributes of homo sapiens which are exclusively human and not shared by the rest of the animal kingdom.
 But however obvious this conclusion may seem, it runs counter to the prevailing reductionist trend.
 “Reductionism” is the philosophical belief that all human activities can be “reduced” to – i.e., explained by – the behavioural responses of lower animals – Pavlov’s dogs, Skinner’s rats and pigeons, Lorenz’s greylag geese, Morris’s hairless apes…That is why the scientific establishment has so pitifully failed to define the predicament of man’ (p.19).

-In seeking the ‘causes’ ‘of the human condition’ (pp.8, 9), Koestler identified the elements of instinct and intellect involved in the human condition and sought an explanation for how they might have produced the human condition by referring to the American neurologist Paul MacLean’s theory (which will be looked at next in Part 4:8) that human behaviour suffers from an inadequate co-ordination between the rational neocortex and the instinctual limbic areas of our brain—as Koestler described MacLean’s concept: ‘the brain explosion [in humans] gave rise to a mentally unbalanced species in which old brain and new brain, emotion and intellect, faith and reason, were at loggerheads’ (ibid. p.10).
-This recognition of humans having an old instinctive brain and a newer cognitive brain that are at ‘loggerheads’ was on the right track to explaining the human condition, but, as will be explained, the cause of the conflict was not at all correctly identified by MacLean.
-Not only that, MacLean ardently denied that our instincts have any moral authority, which, as we will see, reveals that he was seeking to avoid, not confront, the issue of the human condition.
-By contrast, while Koestler didn’t acknowledge we have moral instincts, he didn’t try to deny it and by so doing seek to avoid the issue of the human condition.
-In fact, Koestler was steadfast in his determination to try and confront the issue of the human condition—and in recognising that there may be merit in the instinct-versus-intellect part of MacLean’s theory, he was on the right, truthful path to explaining the human condition.
+In seeking the ‘causes’ ‘of the human condition’ (pp.8, 9), Koestler identified the elements of instinct and intellect involved in the human condition and sought an explanation for how they might have produced the human condition by referring to the American neurologist Paul MacLean’s theory (which will be looked at later in this Part) that human behaviour suffers from an inadequate co-ordination between the rational neocortex and the instinctual limbic areas of our brain—as Koestler described MacLean’s concept: ‘the brain explosion [in humans] gave rise to a mentally unbalanced species in which old brain and new brain, emotion and intellect, faith and reason, were at loggerheads’ (ibid. p.10).
+This recognition of humans having an old instinctive brain and a newer cognitive brain that are at ‘loggerheads’ was on the right track to explaining the human condition, but the cause of the conflict was not correctly identified by either MacLean or by Koestler.

 In Janus, Koestler went on to complain of ‘the sterile deserts of reductionist philosophy’, asserting that ‘a correct diagnosis of the condition of man [had to be] based on a new approach to the sciences of life’ (p.20).
 He then set about establishing that ‘new approach’ by courageously acknowledging that ‘hierarchic organization is a fundamental principle of living nature’ (p.30)—using the diagram of the integrative development of order of matter to illustrate his point (pp.28-29).
 (A version of this diagram was included earlier in Part 4:4B.)
 Koestler wrote courageously of ‘the active striving of living matter towards [order] [p.223]’, of ‘a drive towards synthesis, towards growth, towards wholeness [p.224]’.
 He said, ‘the integrative tendency has the dual function of coordinating the constituent parts of a system in its existing state, and of generating new levels of organization in evolving hierarchies [p.225]’.
 On the origin of the ‘integrative tendency’ he explained that ‘One of the basic doctrines of the nineteenth-century mechanistic world-view was Clausius’ famous “Second Law of Thermodynamics”.
 It asserted that the universe was running down towards its final dissolution because its energy is being steadily, inexorably dissipated into the random motion of molecules, until it ends up as a single, amorphous bubble of gas with a uniform temperature just above absolute zero: cosmos dissolving into chaos [p.222] …It was in fact a physicist, not a biologist, the Nobel laureate Erwin Schrödinger, who put an end to the tyranny of the Second Law with his celebrated dictum: “What an organism feeds on is negative entropy” [p.223] …Negative entropy is thus a somewhat perverse way of referring to the power of living organisms to “build up” instead of running down, to create complex structures out of simpler elements, integrated patterns out of shapelessness, order out of disorder.
 The same irrepressible building-up tendency is manifested in the progress of evolution [p.223].’